There are over two billion people active on Facebook and that number is only growing.

 Business owners like you want to make sure that they’re getting their money’s worth.

 This is why a lot of people make changes to their ad copy, images, targeting, and budget the moment they see lacking results.

 However, two things are incredibly important to your success:

 a) starting with the right options off the bat

-b) making small changes over a long period of time rather than making sporadic big changes.
+b) making small changes over a long period rather than making sporadic big changes.

 The Facebook algorithm needs time to adjust.
-It’s usually a good idea to wait for three to five days until you have enough data to draw conclusions.
+It’s usually a good idea to wait for three to five days until you have enough data to conclude.
 When you make changes frequently, you have to gather data all over again.

-If you really want to make changes, ALWAYS create a new ad (or ad set or campaign) with the new changes and comparing the old and the new.
+If you want to make changes, ALWAYS create a new ad (or ad set or campaign) with the new changes and compare the old and the new.